 Also, if your spouse or civil partner had been a member of a pension scheme before they died, but had not already begun to draw their pension, then it is likely that the pension scheme will pay out some form of death benefits, or that there will be a fund left behind that beneficiaries can take money from.
 This will be the case whether the pension scheme was linked to an employment or not.
 The trustees of the pension scheme often have discretion (in other words they can choose) as to who receives the death benefit, although they will take into account any wishes expressed by the deceased and what family members or dependants survive them.

 Bear in mind that any lump sum you receive may affect your entitlement to state benefits and may also generate income that may become taxable (see below).

-You can read more about pension and life insurance policies on our page What happens to pension policies and life assurance policies the deceased held at death?
+You can read more about pension and life insurance policies on our page Pensions and life assurance on death.

 Your personal savings allowance, if you are a basic rate taxpayer, allows you to receive up to £1,000 in a tax year without any tax being payable.
 Your spouse or civil partner would also have had a personal savings allowance, so – between the two of you – you may have been paying no tax on savings income.
 But once you start to receive the combined income in your sole name, you will need to check that you are not due to pay tax, or whether the additional savings interest you have acquired is covered by, for example, the zero per cent starting rate on savings.